hertogp/stitch/_readme.md

 #### cid

-is an internal, unique, codeblock identifier set to either:
+_*cid*_ is an internal, unique, codeblock identifier set to either:

 - cb.attr.identifier, or
 - cb\<nth\>, where it's the nth codeblock seen by stitch